cnescatlab/sonar-cnes-scan-plugin/README.md

-#SonarQube CNES Plugin
+#SonarQube CNES Scan Plugin

-CNES plugin for SonarQube: launch analysis directly from the web interface and export reports.
+CNES plugin for SonarQube that launches analysis directly from the web interface and export reports.